HKUST-SING/TrafficGenerator/README.md

 ```
 load 800Mbps
 ```
 The client generates requests to roughly match the desired average throughput.
 In practice, the actual throughput can be slightly lower than desired (especially for **incast-client** due to connection establishment overhead).
-The client outputs the actual throughtput upon termination.
+The client outputs the actual throughput upon termination.

 * **num_reqs:** the total number of requests.
 ```